…. but they need to be treated with care, all the same

 The truth is that full depth avalanches that release from glide cracks are never triggered by skiers.
 One reason for this is because, unlike slab avalanches, glide cracks contain no significant weak layer.
 Glide cracks are not considered “recent avalanche activity” in our risk evaluation because they are not a clue to instability in the snowpack.

 On the contrary, glide cracks are actually an indication of general snowpack stability.
 This may seem counter-intuitive, and many people have resisted this fact.
-Glide cracks are spontaneous events.
-They represent general snowpack stability, except in the very localised areas where they exist.
+Glide crack openings are usually gradual.
+They tend to represent general snowpack stability, except some times in the very localised areas where they exist.
 Most of the time they don’t release at all.

 Comparatively little research has been done into glide cracks and the relatively rare full-depth avalanches that may release from the fissures (relatively rare compared to slab avalanches).